 Approval for this work was planned from Research Governance at the Sponsor (University of Leeds).
 Ethical approval would then be sought from an NHS Research Ethics Committee (REC) [40] at the Health Research Authority (HRA) [41] to ensure consistency with applicable ethical frameworks for medical research, including the Declaration of Helsinki [42].
 Additionally, an application would be made to the Confidentiality Advisory Group (CAG) [43] at the HRA to obtain (if applicable) support under Section 251 of the NHS Act 2006 [44].

-Application to CAG was based on the following rationale.
+Application to Confidentiality Advisory Group (CAG) was based on the following rationale

 Due to the number of hospitals and patients required and the potential lack of mental capacity at the time of service contact, individual patient consent would not be practicable.
 Processing of confidential patient information requires consent or another appropriate legal basis, such as support under Section 251 of the NHS Act 2006, to ensure that there is no breach of confidentiality under common law.
 Pseudonymised data requests that go through the Data Access Request Service (DARS) [45] process at NHS Digital are considered to be compliant with the Information Commissioner’s Office Code of Practice on Anonymisation [22, 46].
 ResearchOne has received a favourable ethical opinion as a research database from an NHS Research Ethics Committee (REF: 11/NE/0184) and received a decision from the National Information Governance Board that Section 251 support is not required as there is no disclosure of identifiable data [47].
 On this basis, data provided individually from HES and ResearchOne would appear not to fulfil the definition of confidential patient information and would therefore not require Section 251 support to process in the absence of individual patient consent.
 This work requires linkage of data from HES and ResearchOne.
 Linkage was designed to use patient pseudonyms generated by NHS Digital and TPP from NHS numbers and communicated by NHS Digital and TPP only (see Linkage section).
 Application to CAG was to ensure due diligence in relation to the proposed linkage methodology; seeking an independent authoritative view on whether the processing activities and data flows of the methodology would be considered to require Section 251 support and, if so, obtaining such support through CAG.
 Approvals from the Information Asset Owner for HES and Independent Group Advising on the Release of Data (IGARD) [48] at NHS Digital and from the ResearchOne Project Committee [38] at TPP would then be underpinned by the approvals/decisions from the Sponsor and the HRA.
 Enactment of the methodology would follow approval from these bodies at NHS Digital and TPP.
 Ordering of approvals at NHS Digital that we present in the Summary diagram (Figure 2) is based on information published by the Data Access Request Service (DARS) [49] at the time of report preparation.
-Published ordering differs from the ordering evident in project-specific correspondence and documentation from NHS Digital, in which it appears that IGARD approval precedes IAO approval.
+Published ordering differs from the ordering evident in project-specific correspondence and documentation from NHS Digital, in which it appears that IGARD approval precedes Information Asset Owner (IAO) approval.
 Figure 2 shows a summary of the envisaged progression of approval processes.